Table of Contents

 For better accuracy, change the inHg units in the gateway to hPa (hectopascals).
 Don’t worry, you can always switch back to your preferred units after.
 Look in the manual for instructions to change units.

-Therefore, 1000 hpa(ABS) + 35.5 hpa (pressure difference)= 1035.5 hpa(REL) but how do you change the REL value on the display from 1000 hpa to 1035.5 hpa.
+Therefore, 1000 hpa(ABS) + 35.5 hpa (pressure difference)= 1035.5 hpa(REL) but how do you change the REL value on the browser user interface or app from 1000 hpa to 1035.5 hPa?

 Back to our example.
 To change the REL value from 1000 to 1035.5 go to the calibration/setting screen in the gateway and enter the pressure difference (the one we just got from the calculator) of 35.5 into the REL offset field.